 • Obtain your Hugging Face token by navigating to the Hugging Face settings.
 Look for the “Access Token” tab, where you can easily copy your token.

-Initializing the HuggingFace pipeline
+Initializing the HuggingFace Pipeline

-• An LLM, in this case it will be meta-llama/Llama-2-7b-chat-hf.
+• An LLM, in this case, will be meta-llama/Llama-2-7b-chat-hf.

 • The respective tokenizer for the model.

 We initialize the model and move it to our CUDA-enabled GPU.
-Using Colab this can take 2-5 minutes to download and initialize the model.
+Using Colab, this can take 2-5 minutes to download and initialize the model.

 • Semantic Representation: Embeddings encode semantic relationships, placing similar words close in vector space for the model to understand nuanced language context.